department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-payment-history/research-design/payment-history-comp-analysis.md

 - Type
 - Method

-Clicking payment dates will link to a corresponding details page where bank name and account number are displayed in addtion ot the info above.
+Clicking payment dates will link to a corresponding details page where bank name and account number are displayed in addition to the info above.
 The initial sort is by date, latest first.

 To allow the user to refine their view of payment tables, View Payments provides two features.
 The first is a drop-down timeframe filter that allows selection of three, six, or twelve months, or all.
 The other is sortable columns that display information in an ascending order with the first click, and descending order when the column header is clicked again.
 This feature has bugs that sometimes cause columns to sort incorrectly.

-**Responsiveness:** The current implemenation of Payment History on eBenefits is fully-responsive with tables scaling down to one-column "cards" and stacking vertically.
+**Responsiveness:** The current implementation of Payment History on eBenefits is fully-responsive with tables scaling down to one-column "cards" and stacking vertically.
 Compared with the corresponding desktop view, most or all information and feature are available.
 Pages can be extremely long with considerable scrolling required to view relatively small amounts of information.

+The current table component/styling in VA.gov seems to be incompletely responsive, with rows simply compressing to the narrow widths of mobile viewports.

 #### Commercial financial account apps
-Commercial banks, brokerages, pay apps, etc. provide historical views of account transactions to their users, typically deposits, payments and withdrawls.
+Commercial banks, brokerages, pay apps, etc. provide historical views of account transactions to their users, typically deposits, payments and withdrawals.
 These apps additionally provide a wide range of other features, but for the purpose of this comparison, the focus will be account history.
-All financial apps and website provide a tabular historical view of transaction information with transactions ocurring in rows, and details of each transaction ocurring in columns, which are often sortable.
+All financial apps and website provide a tabular historical view of transaction information with transactions occurring in rows, and details of each transaction occurring in columns, which are often sortable.
 Some rows expand or link on click to reveal further details about a transaction.
 Typically, these tables have search and filtering functions to refine the user's view.
 All modern apps are fully responsive.

 With rows representing individual transactions, columns typically include: